 4. Urgent and appealing tone

-Before writing a subject line, always make sure to write a maximum of 4-5 variations before finalizing on the perfect subject line.
+Before writing a subject line, always write a maximum of 4-5 variations before finalizing the perfect subject line.

 Using urgency as a cognitive bias while selling or conveying your message has always worked in the marketing world.

 Using words that indicate urgency in your subject line increases the open rate.

 Using words like "hurry up," "time is running," "discount is getting over" induces urgency in the minds of the readers, thus increasing the click rates.

 Include a call-to-action in your subject line if the need persists.
 This will give your recipients a fair insight into the content in your email before they decide on opening it or not.
 "Click to avail our latest offer just for the existing customers" is a simple call-to-action subject line example.
 Always make sure not to use the "no-reply" word in your subject line business email.

 Running A/B testing is a must before sending out any email campaign.
 It is always recommended to test your subject lines to zero down on that one effective subject line for your campaign.
 It will give you an insight into your recipients' preferences, which will boost your campaign reach.

 How to write a winning email subject line?